Milton Karisa

 Milton Karisa (born 27 July 1995) is a Ugandan professional footballer who plays as a right winger for Uganda Premier League club Vipers and the Uganda national team.

 Club career

 BUL FC

 In 2013, Milton joined Bul FC from Jinja Municipal Football Club.
-He made his debut for the club against Kansai Plascon FC (formerly known as Sadolin Paints FC) in 2013, while he scored his first goal against Kiira Young FC at Namboole Stadium.
+He made his debut for the club against Kansai Plascon FC (formerly known as Sadolin Paints FC) in 2013, where he scored his first goal against Kiira Young FC at Namboole Stadium.

 Vipers SC

 Milton joined Vipers S.C. in January 2017.
-He made his team debut against Lweza FC at Namboole Stadium in a game that tended 2–0 in favour of Vipers where Milton made an assist.
+He made his team debut against Lweza FC at Namboole Stadium in a game that ended 2–0 in favour of Vipers where Milton made an assist.

 Milton scored his first goal for Vipers on 10 March 2017 against Platinum Stars at St. Mary`s Stadium in a CAF Confederation Cup qualifier.
 It was a historic goal on the day Vipers opened their new stadium, St Mary’s in Kitende.